bots-garden/simplism/benchmarks/README.md

 # Benchmarks

-## Results

-The benchmarks were run on a Pi5.
+These benchmarks are run on a Pi5. (they do not run correctly on GitPod - investigation in progress)